 Penrose introduced the term “multifactorial” to describe traits or diseases that did not exhibit a clear Mendelian mode of inheritance owing to their reduced penetrance.1 Possession of the disease-associated genotype bestows only a risk of developing the disorder.
 It is presumed that these traits are the result of the combined action of several or many genetic variants or alleles.
 Alleles of QTL are common in the general population and mostly ancient in origin, and account for a large proportion of the normal variation within the population.
 Certain combinations of QTLs, however, constitute the predisposition to multifactorial diseases such as diabetes, asthma, autoimmunity, obesity, and cardiovascular disease, which are “threshold characters.”2 Individual QTL alleles or polymorphisms have modest or subtle effects compared to the mutant alleles that cause rare Mendelian diseases.
 Mutant alleles usually have major consequences on gene functions.

-Cystic fibrosis is a clear example of a fully genetically determined ...
+Cystic fibrosis is a clear example of ...